culvertsoft/mgen/README.md

  * The MGen Compiler
  * The MGen Runtime libraries

-Most of MGen's build tools and build interfaces are written in Java, although under the hood much of the compiler is written in Scala.
+The MGen API, as well as the interfaces to the compiler, are written entirely in Java, although under the hood much of the compiler is written in Scala.

-If you prefer not to use command line tools, we also provide visual tools and editors, though these can never fully replace manual IDL editing when it comes to advanced usage: extending MGen parsers and generators beyond the standard implementation.
+The API defines the standard data types supported by the compiler and runtime libraries.
+The API also defines the Parser and Generator interfaces used by the compiler.

+The Compiler is a command line executable which parses IDL code and produces classes in your programming language of choice.
+It is capable of dynamically loading new parsers and code generators on startup, either the default MGen implementations or your own custom supplied libraries (just place a JAR file containing Java classes implementing the Generator or Parser interfaces on the Compiler's plugin search path, and they will become available to use through the compiler).

+MGen currently provides code generators and runtime libraries for the following languages:
+ * Java
+ * C++
+ * JavaScript

+Currently our planned future languages to support are LUA and Python.

+If you prefer graphical tools instead of command line, we are also working on a visual data model editor.

 MGen Compiler
 ----